Armed forces: special allowances and expenses

 Tax relief and travel

-If you use your own car for business travel the armed forces will reimburse you at the motor mileage allowance (MMA) rate.
-This MMA rate is lower than HMRC’s approved mileage allowance payment (AMAP) rate.
-You can therefore claim tax relief on the difference between the AMAP rate and the MMA rate from HMRC.
+If you use your own car for business travel the armed forces will reimburse you at the motor mileage allowance (also known as MMA) rate.
+This motor mileage allowance rate is lower than HMRC’s approved mileage allowance payment (also known as AMAP) rate.
+You can therefore claim tax relief on the difference between the approved mileage allowance payment rate and the motor mileage allowance rate from HMRC.
 You can find out how to make a claim on the page on employment expenses: using your own car.

-You might also be able to make a claim if you receive MMA payments in respect of home to duty travel (HDT) or get you home travel (GYH(T)).
-Both HDT and GYH(T) MMA payments are always paid on a tax-free basis because of the special circumstances of armed forces service; an employee of any other enterprise would not be able to be paid or reimbursed for similar home to work travel on a tax-free basis.
+You might also be able to make a claim if you receive motor mileage allowance payments in respect of home to duty travel (also known as HDT) or get you home travel (also known as GYH(T)).
+Motor mileage allowance payments made for both home to duty travel and get you home travel are always paid on a tax-free basis because of the special circumstances of armed forces service; an employee of any other enterprise would not usually be able to be paid or reimbursed for home to work travel on a tax-free basis.

-HMRC are aware that there are some companies offering to help, for a fee, service personnel to claim this relief and some of the claims may not be valid.
+HMRC are aware that there are some companies offering to help service personnel to claim this relief – for a fee.
+But some of the claims may not be valid.
 You should check with the MOD intranet that your claim is valid.
 A claim might also be possible if you are using public transport and the armed forces are not paying for or reimbursing you for these costs.

 Deductions from armed forces pay